On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Introduction and main results

 Our motivation behind considering the weakly non-linear equation is to provide a useful intermediate step to treat the biologically more realistic couplings by means of exploring how a similar approach to ours in this paper can be applied to the fully non-linear case.
 This point is discussed in Section \ref{sec:discussion} in detail.

 \paragraph{Methodology} We obtain the spectral gap result in the linear case by applying Harris's thorem.
 In our case the Foster-Lyapunov condition which is necessary to use Harris's theorem is inspired from the moment estimates in \cite{MW17}.
 Using this type of argument to study asymptotic behaviour of biological models is a recent topic of research.
-One of the important recent results in this direction was \cite{G18} where the author used Doeblin's theorem to obtain a spectral gap result for the renewal equation.
-In \cite{BCG20, BCGM19, CG20, CGY21}, Doeblin's and Harris's theorems were used for showing exponential contraction in weighted total variation distances for positive conservative and/or non-conservative semigroups, with several applications in population dynamics including the growth-diffusion and the growth-fragmentation equations.
-In \cite{CY19}, the authors used Doeblin's theorem to show exponential convergence to equilibrium for elapsed-time structured nonlocal PDEs describing the dynamics of interacting neuron populations.
-They considered a perturbation of the linear case and obtained exponential relaxation results in the weakly non-linear case as well.
-Although using perturbative techniques to study low- and high-connectivity regimes (corresponding to a weak and strong non-linearity respectively) for the networks of interacting neurons is not new; the authors in \cite{CY19} presented simplified and improved results on the weakly non-linear case.
-The technique is promising for similar models.
-Their approach allows to construct a steady solution to the non-linear equations based on an explicit smallness assumption on the connectivity parameter and the uniqueness of the stationary solution is proved by a fixed point argument.
-The result on the asymptotic behaviour of the weakly non-linear case is treated by proving estimates on the difference between the non-linear and the linear operators of the corresponding equations which can be understood as a perturbation of the linear equation.
-The methodology used in the non-linear setting in this paper is close to the ideas in \cite{CY19}.
-Our fixed point argument is applied to a function which is a composition of two functions, specifically a logarithm of a convolution of the spatial density of probability distribution of bacteria with a smooth function.
-In this regard, the proof in our case is more involved as it requires the use of Harris's theorem and unlike in \cite{CY19} Doeblin's theorem does not work.
-Moreover, differently than \cite{CY19}, our argument requires additional moment estimates for the perturbation term.
+One of the important recent results in this direction was \cite{G18} where the author used Doeblin's theorem, which is a predecessor of Harris's theorem, to obtain a spectral gap result for the renewal equation.
+In \cite{BCG20, BCGM19, CG20, CGY21, CY19}, Doeblin's and Harris's theorems were used for showing exponential contraction in weighted total variation distances for positive conservative and/or non-conservative semigroups, with several applications in population dynamics including the elapsed-time structured neuron population models, growth-diffusion and the growth-fragmentation equations.
+Particularly, in \cite{CY19} the authors improved previous results on the weakly non-linear model for interacting neuron dynamics.
+Their approach allows them to construct a steady solution to the non-linear equation based on an explicit smallness assumption on the connectivity parameter.
+The uniqueness of the stationary solution is then proved by a fixed point argument.
+The perturbation argument we used in the weakly non-linear setting is close to the ideas in \cite{CY19}.
+The main difference is that our fixed point argument is more involved and it requires the use of Harris's theorem and unlike in \cite{CY19} Doeblin's theorem does not work.
+Moreover, our argument requires additional moment estimates for the perturbation term.
 We carry out this by finding an appropriate Lyapunov functional in the non-linear case as well.
-This was not needed in \cite{CY19} as the authors could work with the steady solutions of the weakly nonlinear equation explicitly.
+This was not needed in \cite{CY19} as the authors could work with the steady solutions of the weakly non-linear equation explicitly.